UPDATED 07 JULY 2017

 - 2 MB hologram size

-- Hologram capture rate programmable up to 0.2 Hz; 1 Hz in short bursts
+- Hologram capture rate programmable up to 20 Hz continuous;

 - Optical path length 50 mm standard; Path reduction modules available for high-concentration environments.